-The Biology Department occupies approximately 15,000 square feet on the third floor of the Paine Center for Science.
+The biology department occupies approximately 15,000 square feet on the third floor of the Paine Center for Science.
 Additional facilities include the Margaret Bush greenhouse on the ground floor and animal facilities on the fifth floor.

-The Margaret Bush greenhouse was constructed in 1997 and is 900 square feet on the south side of the Paine Center.
+The Margaret Bush Greenhouse was constructed in 1997 and is 900 square feet on the south side of the Paine Center.
 Climate control is provided by an automatic venting and heating system along side of an automated shade system.
 Collections of various plant groups are kept and there is room for student research projects.
-The fifth floor includes a 3-room animal facilities complex with cages and support equipment to house rats and mice.
+The fifth floor includes a three-room animal facilities complex with cages and support equipment to house rats and mice.